The most delicious homemade Scones couldn’t be easier to make, with a few basic ingredients. You can adapt them to add any mix-ins you like.

 • Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.

-• In a mixing bowl whisk together flour, sugar, baking powder, baking soda and salt.
+• Mix Dry Ingredients: flour, sugar, baking powder, baking soda and salt in a mixing bowl.

-• Grate the frozen butter and add to dry mixture.
+• Grate in frozen butter to dry mixture.
 Use a fork or pastry blender to cut in the butter.

-• In a separate bowl whisk together yogurt, cream, egg, and vanilla until well blended.
+• Wet Ingredients: In a separate bowl, whisk together yogurt, cream, egg, and vanilla until well blended.

-• Dust a clean surface with a little flour and drop dough on top.
+• Shape and cut: Dust a clean surface with a little flour and drop dough on top.
 Gently pat and shape into an 8-inch circle.
 Cut into 8 wedges then transfer to a parchment lined baking sheet.

 • Bake in preheated oven until golden, about 16 – 18 minutes.